 Wines and Ciders

 The idea behind this was to make a refreshing and even as far as a hydrating cider-bone dry.
-We had a field blend of apples grown on the Western Slope.
-Talbots Cider Co was beyond instrumental in allowing our using their press and we couldn’t have imagined a more neighborly relationship.
-Chris’ Ciders are kick ass too, get out there and try them.
+We have a field blend of apples grown on the Western Slope.
+Talbots Cider Co continues to be instrumental in allowing our using their press and we couldn’t have imagined a more neighborly relationship.
 We pressed on December 28th sans any sweating of the apples as to pull back potential alcohol.
 Funny as it was the most nutritious media of all the fermentations this year the fermentation did not budge after a week.
 The Chenin, being the bucolic and leisure fermentation it was, had quite the attractive yeast make up.
 So, we racked off a couple cups of lees and poured it in the cider.
 Fermentation kicked off a couple days later.
 After 6 weeks we went dry, racked it off the heavy sediment and started our carbonation trials and arrived at 7.1%ABV.
 What we noticed was at higher carbonation levels (beyond 2 volumes) there was a loss of both delicate esters and hydrating qualities.
 So we went after a Spanish style cider being lightly carbonated complimented by clean aromatics remaining unfiltered and quite cloudy.
 Find out what the Cid-rose is from patrons at the bar.

 2016 Whitewater Syrah